 Your body will not put all its resources in getting the bar up if you can’t hold the weight properly.

-We will continue with the most important cues that should get you in the proper position.
+I will continue with the most important cues that should get you in the proper position.

 5. Continue With Knees Forward

 After you secure the grip, bend at your knees and drop them forward until your shins touch the bar but not move it.

 Remember: DON’T move the bar!

 Again, don’t move the hips, just bend from your knees.
 Your shins and knees should move forward BUT hips stay neutral.

 After you successfully got in the position by touching the bar with your shins, freeze your hips there and stop there.

 Next, you should shove your knees out a little bit and that will probably make them touch your elbows .

 Now, the setup is almost done and the last thing that needs to be adjusted is your chest position.